Skip to content

 When will the new OINP streams officially launch?

-Ontario has not announced specific launch dates for new streams, stating only that more details on the program redesign will be shared soon.
+Ontario is expected to make changes by end of May 2026, stating only that more details on the program redesign will be shared soon.
 Candidates should monitor the official OINP Program Updates page for announcements, as launch timelines could range from weeks to several months depending on operational readiness.

 Will my existing OINP Expression of Interest remain valid after the redesign?